neicnordic/puhuri-web/docs/documents/statistics_pp.md

     2. We encourage you to review this privacy policy often to stay informed of changes that may affect you.

 13. Contacting Us
-    - If you have any questions regarding this privacy policy or you would like to receive any stored Data we have about you, please contact us by email at [support@hpc.ut.ee](mailto:support@hpc.ut.ee).
+    - If you have any questions regarding this privacy policy or you would like to receive any stored Data we have about you, please contact us by email at [support@puhuri.io](mailto:support@puhuri.io).